OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §2.6 Nullability

 The OpenDMA data model knows the special value *null* as representation for “not assigned”.
-Multi valued data can either be null or not null in its entirety.
-An individual value of a multi valued data type must not be null.

-<u>Info:</u> An empty multi valued filed is represented by the data being null instead of an empty list.
+This is only available for single valued data.
+Multi valued data cannot contain *null* values as individual elements and it cannot be *null* in it's entirety.
+It would be represented as an empty list or set instead.

 #### §3 Properties